The Public Presentations Program is frequently referred to as

 4. Make sure your equipment is working and in a convenient spot before you start to speak.
 For example, if you need to use the blender at the beginning of your demonstration, make sure it is in a spot you can reach quickly and easily.

 Remember, even the best speakers get nervous.
 You will probably be most nervous just before your speech and during the introduction.
 If you remember that, these will be the two most difficult times, then you can relax once you begin your presentation.
 Remember that the audience is on your side.
 No one wants to see you do poorly, so remain calm and confident.
 What Makes A Good Presenter? and How Can I Control My Nervousness? is information found in the publication called Public Speaking Made Easy by Darlene Ortiz.
 This publication has many other suggestions for public presentations.
-If you would like a copy, call the 4H office to request one.
+For a copy of the publication, click on the link provided below.